ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 o How do you connect a WS2812 to a microcontroller?

 A serial data input to WS2812：

 WS2812: DIN port receives data from the controller，RP2040: GPIO port 12 sends data to WS2812

 o How does a WS2812 translate bits to color values?

 The width of the pulse

-o How do you send a single 1 or 0 bit to the WS2812?

 o How many bits does it take to send a single color value?

 Three

-o What happens if you send more bits than this in a packet? o How do you tell a WS2812 you’re done sending data?
+o What happens if you send more bits than this in a packet?

+Extra data will be retransmitted to the following WS2812

+o How do you tell a WS2812 you’re done sending data?

+the PIO is stalled

-o How do you send data to more than one WS2812 in a chain?
+o How do you send data to more than one WS2812 in a chain? each ws2812 will keep the first three bytes of data

 ![image](https://user-images.githubusercontent.com/114256663/196372898-1f544a0b-e089-413c-8719-7e1e9da1e46b.png)